Thomas Edwin Blanton Jr.

-Thomas Edwin Blanton Jr. (June 20, 1938 – June 26, 2020) was an American terrorist and convicted felon, formerly serving four life sentences for his role as conspirator in the 16th Street Baptist Church bombing in Birmingham, Alabama on September 15, 1963, which killed four African-American girls (Carole Robertson, Cynthia Wesley, Addie Mae Collins, and Denise McNair).
-Blanton, along with Bobby Frank Cherry, was convicted in 2001 in a highly publicized trial of the cold case.
+Thomas Edwin Blanton Jr. (June 20, 1938 – June 26, 2020) was an American terrorist and convicted felon.
+He was sentenced to four life sentences for his role as conspirator in the 16th Street Baptist Church bombing in Birmingham, Alabama, on September 15, 1963, which killed four African American girls (Carole Robertson, Cynthia Wesley, Addie Mae Collins, and Denise McNair).
+Blanton, along with Bobby Frank Cherry, was convicted in May 2001 in a highly publicized trial of the cold case.
+Future United States Senator Doug Jones successfully prosecuted Blanton and Cherry.

 Early life

-Blanton was born in Washington, D.C. on June 20, 1938, and was the son of Thomas Edwin "Pops" Blanton Sr., who was described in 2001 as a notorious racist in the Birmingham, Alabama area.
+Blanton was born in Washington, D.C., on June 20, 1938, and was the son of Thomas Edwin "Pops" Blanton Sr., who was described in 2001 as a notorious racist in the Birmingham, Alabama, area.

 Education and career

 Blanton had a tenth-grade education and served as an aircraft mechanic in the Navy from 1956 to 1959.
 Blanton was a member of the Ku Klux Klan in the early 1960s, along with the other suspects in the bombing.